-BIO-399 Biology Seminar (1.00 cr.)
+BIO-399 Biology Seminar

-(Fall and Spring, Course Offered Every Year) An upper level seminar course that focuses on one of the major
+(Fall and Spring, Course Offered Every Year) An upper level seminar course that focuses on one of the major modern biological themes.

-An upper level seminar course that focuses on one of the major modern biological themes.
 One seminar hour per week.
 Prerequisite courses: Completion of 16 hours in the sciences.

-BIO-421 Scanning Electron Microscopy (2.00 cr.)
+BIO-421 Scanning Electron Microscopy

-The course is a comprehensive introduction to the theory and use of the techniques of scanning electron microscopy.
+(Spring, Course Offered Every Year) The course is a comprehensive introduction to the theory and use of the techniques of scanning electron microscopy.
 The course is for students from a variety of disciplines, including but not limited to biology, chemistry, art, and human environmental science.
 Topics include history of SEM, electron optics (gun, lenses, probes, current), electron beam interactions (scattering and volume), image processing and optimization, critical point drying, and sputter coating.
 Designed as an instrumentation course it is necessary that students gain hands on knowledge of the SEM by completing a project.
 Each student will prepare a poster of her project results for presentation on the Day Celebrating Student Achievement.
 Three hours instruction per week.
 Prerequisites: BIO-110, BIO-151 or BIO-105, BIO-145.
 Junior or Senior status required.
 Enrollment must be limited to 10 students.

-BIO-431 Genetics (3.00 cr.)
+BIO-431 Genetics

-A course designed to provide an understanding of the principles of classical, population, and molecular genetics and the relationship of these principles to human heredity, agriculture, evolution, and selected environmental problems.
+(Fall, Course Offered Every Year) A course designed to provide an understanding of the principles of classical, population, and molecular genetics and the relationship of these principles to human heredity, agriculture, evolution, and selected environmental problems.
 MAT-144 or the equivalent is a recommended prerequisite.
 BIO-461 is a corequisite for Biology majors.
 Prerequisites: BIO-110, BIO-151.